Persistent Local Systems: Introduction

 \section{Introduction}

 In this paper, we consider a continuous mapping $f: X \to M$ of a topological space $X$ to a manifold $M$.
 We think of $f$ as a family of fibers $f^{-1}p \subseteq X$ parameterized by points $p$ in $M$.
 We are interested in topological properties of these fibers that are stable under small perturbations of the map $f$.
 Besides being of mathematical interest in its own right, this stability requirement is important for applications, where $f$ may be subject to perturbations from measurement noise or computational error.
-Stability is particularly appealing for data analysis, as data is inherently noisy.
+Stability is particularly appealing for data analysis as data is inherently noisy.

-We study the homology groups of the fibers $\Hfunc_j(f^{-1}p)$, and their dimensions the Betti numbers $\beta_j(f^{-1}p)$.
+We study the homology groups of the fibers $\Hfunc_j( f^{-1}p)$ and their dimensions, the Betti numbers $\beta_j( f^{-1}p)$.
 We are mainly interested in lower bounds on the Betti numbers that continue to hold for small perturbations of $f$.
-Lower bounds are important because linearly independent elements of $\Hfunc_j(f^{-1}p)$ that remain linearly independent under small perturbations are regarded as interesting features of the family.
-The stability requirement is a serious one: Even when $\beta_j(f^{-1}p)$ is large, there can exist perturbations $\tilde f$ arbitrarily close to $f$ such that $\beta_j \big( \tilde f^{-1}q \big)=0$ for every $q \in M$.
+Lower bounds are important because linearly independent elements of $\Hfunc_j( f^{-1}p)$ that remain linearly independent under small perturbations are regarded as interesting features of the family.
+The stability requirement is a serious one: even when $\beta_j ( f^{-1}p)$ is large, there can exist perturbations $\tilde f$ arbitrarily close to $f$ such that $\beta_j ( \tilde f^{-1} p )=0$.

 \paragraph{Conventions.} In this introduction, we fix a map $f:X\to M$, where $M$ is a manifold, a metric $d$ on $M$, and an orientation of $M$.
-All homology groups are with field coefficients and of fixed degree $j$, and all open sets considered are connected.
+All homology groups are with field coefficients and of fixed degree $j$ and all open sets are path-connected.

-\paragraph{Betti number lower bound.} The simplest statement of the type of result in this paper is the following: For every open set $U\subseteq M$, we associate a nonnegative integer $\mathcal P_U$ called the {\em persistent dimension} of $U$ with the following properties:
+\paragraph{Persistent Dimension.} The simplest statement of the type of result in this paper is the following.
+For every open set $U\subseteq M$, we will associate, in a few paragraphs below, a nonnegative integer $\mathcal P(U)$ called the {\em persistent dimension} of $U$ which has the following properties: